Adding a dog to your family is a big commitment. But what if you just don’t have an entire day every day to dedicate to them?

 There are definitely some dogs out there that require constant attention.
 They suffer from extreme separation anxiety and hate to be left alone.
 But not all dogs are like this.

 As a matter of fact, there are some dogs that can thrive perfectly well on their own for extended periods of time.
+Here are 11 dogs that can be left alone:

 1. Basset Hound